 Clinical Science Program

 AUA College of Medicine students have networked with hospital administrators and medical professionals to secure excellent residency positions all over the United States and Canada.
-Our Clinical Sciences curriculum includes core and elective rotations in more than 35 hospitals throughout the U.S.
+Our Clinical Sciences curriculum includes core and elective rotations in almost 40 hospitals throughout the U.S.

 During the clinical education in semesters 5 through 8 (years 3 and 4), students continue to develop clinical and communication skills in all areas of patient care, under the direction of the medical faculty at teaching hospitals in a patient-centered environment.

 The clinical education consists of 84 weeks of core and elective rotations.

 The FM1/IM1 (six weeks) preliminary clinical training course is an integral component of the Sixth Semester.
 It focuses on enhancing the skills required to perform physical examinations and to interact with patients, family, and healthcare providers in a U.S. medical environment.
 The 44 weeks of clinical core rotations (Internal Medicine – twelve weeks; Surgery – eight weeks; Family Medicine – six weeks; OB/GYN – six weeks; Pediatrics – six weeks; Psychiatry – six weeks) include in-hospital patient care that might be combined with outpatient office experience where permitted by state law, creating a learning environment in which clinical competence can be achieved.